Suggested reading from Chicago Review Press

 Overview

-Born to Russian Jewish immigrants, Elaine was now married to a Japanese American man.
-But on this war-torn morning she was also a mother desperate to keep her young mixed-race son from being sent to Manzanar, the US concentration camp near Death Valley.
-The detention center was one of ten where our government would eventually imprison every person of Japanese descent along the entire West Coast—alien and citizen, old and young, healthy and sick—or, in the words of one official, anyone with even “one drop” of Japanese blood.
+She was the child of Russian Jewish immigrants and the wife of a Japanese American man.
+On this war-torn morning, she was also a mother desperate to keep her young mixed-race son from being sent to a US concentration camp.
+Manzanar, near Death Valley, was one of ten detention centers where our government would eventually imprison every person of Japanese descent along the West Coast—alien and citizen, old and young, healthy and sick—or, in the words of one official, anyone with even “one drop” of Japanese blood.

-Elaine’s husband Karl was already in Manzanar, but he planned to enlist as soon as the US Army agreed to send him to war.
-He was committed to fighting for that to which he and Elaine, prominent labor and antifascist activists, had long devoted their lives: equality, freedom, and democracy.
+Elaine’s husband Karl was already in Manzanar, but he planned to enlist as soon as the US Army would take him.
+The Yonedas were prominent labor and antifascist activists, and Karl was committed to fighting for what they had long cherished: equality, freedom, and democracy.

 Yet when Karl went to war, their son Tommy, three years old and chronically ill, would be left alone in Manzanar—unless Elaine convinced the US government to imprison her as well.

-The consequences of Elaine’s choice did not end there: if she somehow found a way to force herself behind barbed wire with her husband and son, she would have to abandon her white daughter from a previous marriage.
+The consequences of Elaine’s choice did not end there: if she somehow found a way to force herself behind barbed wire with her husband and son, she would leave behind her white daughter from a previous marriage.

-Together in Manzanar tells the story of these fraught choices and conflicting loyalties, the upheaval and violence they engendered, and the Yonedas’ quest to survive with their children's lives intact and their family safe and whole.
+Together in Manzanar tells the story of these painful choices and conflicting loyalties, the upheaval and violence that followed, and the Yonedas’ quest to survive with their children’s lives intact and their family safe and whole.

 Reviews

-“Tracy Slater has done her homework and is uniquely positioned to tell the story of Elaine Black Yoneda, an eyewitness to one of the most explosive parts of the wartime Japanese American experience.” —Frank Abe, coeditor of The Literature of Japanese American Incarceration (Penguin Classics)Author Biography
+“Tracy Slater has done her homework and is uniquely positioned to tell the story of Elaine Yoneda, an eyewitness to one of the most explosive parts of the wartime Japanese American experience.
+With dramatic flair, Slater captures the untold story of a high-profile mixed-race couple inside an American concentration camp at a pivotal moment in history.” —Frank Abe, coeditor of The Literature of Japanese American Incarceration

-Tracy Slater is a white, Jewish American writer from Boston based in her husband's country of Japan.
-Her first book, the mixed-marriage memoir The Good Shufu: Finding Love, Self and Home on the Far Side of the World, was named a Barnes & Noble Discover Great New Writers selection, a National Geographic Traveler Great New Read, an Amazon Editor’s Pick in Best Biographies and Memoirs, and one of PopSugar's best books of 2015.
-Slater has also published essays and articles about multicultural families in the New York Times, the Wall Street Journal, the Washington Post, Time magazine's Made by History, and The Best Women's Travel Writing, among other places.
-Slater is the founder of Four Stories, an acclaimed global literary series that ran for over a decade in Boston, Osaka, and Tokyo, for which she was awarded the PEN New England’s Friend to Writers Award in 2008.
+Tracy Slater is a Jewish American writer from Boston, based in her husband’s country of Japan.
+Her first book, the mixed-marriage memoir The Good Shufu: Finding Love, Self, and Home on the Far Side of the World, was named a Barnes & Noble Discover Great New Writers selection and one of PopSugar’s best books of 2015.
+Slater has published work in the New York Times, the Wall Street Journal, the Washington Post, Time magazine’s Made by History, and more.
+She taught writing for over ten years in Boston-area universities and in men’s and women’s prisons throughout Massachusetts.
+She is the recipient of PEN New England’s Friend to Writers Award and holds a PhD in English and American literature from Brandeis University.